Currently my work has been published in eleven books. They are available in all the usual places you like to buy books!

 MY FIRST FULL-LENGTH YA NOVEL

 I wrote a YA novel.
 It’s pretty awesome.
 I’m writing a MG book, too.
 Also awesome.
-If you are interested in discussing either of them, please contact me at TheKimBongiorno@Gmail.com.
+If you are a literary agent interested in discussing my upcoming queries, please read this or contact me at TheKimBongiorno@Gmail.com.

 Once a week you will receive a newsletter by email with book announcements, new events, links to everything I wrote on the web that week, and more.